Cayadutta Tanning Company: Inside Gloversville's Dead Tannery

 Holo-Krome: A Connecticut Legacy in Socket Screws

 Holo-Krome has been making socket screws for nearly a century, and it all started back in 1929 in Hartford, Connecticut.
-The company soon relocated to West Hartford in 1936 and, in 2010, made its most recent move to a 187,000-square-foot facility in Wallingford, bringing over 100 workers along.
+The company soon relocated to West Hartford in 1936 and, in 2010, made its most recent move to an 187,000-square-foot facility in Wallingford, bringing over 100 workers along.

 From the beginning, Holo-Krome has been at the forefront of American manufacturing.
 It made a name for itself by producing socket screws using an innovative method called “cold forming” or “heading,” which replaced the more expensive process of machining.
 This method helped the company weather the Great Depression and solidified its reputation as a domestic leader in socket screw products.
 Today, Holo-Krome is known for its high-strength, grade 12.9 socket screws and its own Thermo-Forged® process, which produces precise, durable fasteners used in everything from motorcycles and mining equipment to military vehicles.